Ztaven/Boost/README.md

 # Boost
-A landning page for the Boost Platform
+A landning page for the Boost Platform - welcome!